PostHog/posthog.com/contents/blog/send-love-to-open-source.md

 ## Who gets the money?

-We're donating to three projects and one open-source developer who's work is used extensively in our website or product.
+We're donating to three projects and one open-source developer whose work is used extensively in our website or product.

 | **Who?**                                                       | **Why?**                                                                                                                                                                     |
 |----------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|